-Jawed Karim, an American-German technologist and entrepreneur, was one of the three minds behind YouTube.
-Jawed Karim's net worth is $160 million as of March ,2020.
+Jawed Karim, an American-German technologist, and entrepreneur was one of the three minds behind YouTube.
+Jawed Karim net worth is $160 million as of March 2020.

-Jawed was born to Christine and Naimul Karim in Merseburg, East Germany.
-He enrolled at the University of Illinois in the department of computer science.
+Jawed enrolled at the University of Illinois in the department of computer science.
 Javed left the university before completing his graduation and joined PayPal; he was one of PayPal’s earliest employees.
 He later completed his graduation and obtained his degree in computer science in 2004.
 Jawed then joined Stanford University and earned his master’s degree in computer science.